4 ways that walking to school can benefit kids

 Walking gives children good life experience.
 It’s an opportunity for them to be independent, think responsibly, and make decisions for themselves.
 Some children feel less anxiety about being at school when they know how to get home; it’s much harder to learn that route from the perspective of a car.
 If a child is still young or immature, then walking in groups with friends or siblings is a good option, as is the “walking school bus.”
 Parents take turns collecting children from houses in the neighbourhood and accompany them to school.

 Walking gets children outdoors – and, according to Richard Louv, who wrote Last Child in the Woods, kids certainly aren’t spending enough time outside these days.
 Those few minutes of walking can provide inspiration.
 One child, interviewed for a study by the University of Toronto, described his daily commute: “There’s this pathway I go by, and it’s actually in this puny, puny forest.
 So it has big tall trees around it.
 Yeah, it’s just spectacular.”
 Children pay attention to and revel in their surroundings in a way that adults don’t.

 Walking provides daily exercise for children.
 Obesity rates have skyrocketed in North America, so incorporating physical activity into a child’s daily routine is a good place to start fighting it.
 As physical fitness improves, so does academic performance, according to the California Department of Education.

-Architect Christopher Hume says, “Walking is a reflection of how we feel about the environment in which we live.”
+Urban affairs journalist Christopher Hume says, “Walking is a reflection of how we feel about the environment in which we live.”
 Children will learn to love their town even more if they get to know it on foot.
 Why not gather a group of friends and register for Walk to School Day on October 9?
 You can sign up here.